bowmanjd/pstalk/slides/slides.md

 <!--

+- How do you market a shell?
+I don't know.
+Unsure that Microsoft knows either, but here it is.
 - So Powershell is intended to be easy to learn for Windows Admins who may have little experience with coding or command line.
-- what does a marketing team do when told to promote a command-line shell?
 - "Those who don't automate are doomed to repeat themselves" -- love this quote.
 Is true to the powershell community.
 It isn't competing so much with other shells, as it is competing with the practice of "clicking through your problems" which is rampant in Windows admin culture.

 -->